-After creating and hosting Live from the Red Carpet for the E!
-Network (1996-2004), Joan returned to anchor their hugely successful franchise Fashion Police, hosting both its hour-long weekly broadcasts and its awards-season specials, and reaching more than 10 million people worldwide.
-From hot new trends to red-carpet risks, Joan hilariously takes viewers through a recap of the week’s celebrity fashion and ultimately decides who sizzled and who fizzled.
+Joan’s love and admiration of fashion didn’t stop with QVC.
+Armed with a microphone and her signature question, “Who are you wearing?” she turned walking the red carpet, the simple act of entering a building, into a star-studded event.
+Years after creating and hosting Live from the Red Carpet for the E!
+Network (1996-2004), Joan later returned to anchor their hugely successful franchise Fashion Police, hosting both its hour-long weekly broadcasts and its awards-season specials, reaching more than 10 million people worldwide.
+From hot new trends to red-carpet risks, Joan hilariously took viewers through a recap of the week’s celebrity fashion and ultimately decided who sizzled and who fizzled.

-Joan has broken new ground with her cutting-edge weekly web series, In Bed with Joan, which features intimate interviews with actors, singers and rising comics.
-Launched in 2013, in its first year alone, In Bed with Joan has already garnered critical acclaim.
+Joan continued to reach new audiences with the help of a vibrant, joke-filled Twitter feed, as well as the inception of her cutting-edge, independently produced weekly web series, In Bed with Joan, featuring intimate interviews with actors, singers, internet superstars and rising comics.
+Launched in 2013, in its first year alone, In Bed with Joan garnered critical acclaim and industry accolades.

 No stranger to the world of animation, in addition to lending her unique voice to Shrek 2 and Spaceballs: The Animated Series, Joan received a Daytime Emmy Award nomination in 2009 for her portrayal of “Bubbe” on PBS’ award-winning animated children’s series Arthur.
 In 2011, she voiced “Annie Dubinsky,” the hard-talking agent of “Krusty the Klown” on The Simpsons.

-Despite being constantly in motion, Joan continues to work tirelessly on behalf of charities that are close to her heart: God’s Love We Deliver, The American Foundation for Suicide Prevention and Guide Dogs for the Blind.
-She also dedicates her time to the National Osteoporosis Foundation and Wounded Warriors, among other remarkable organizations.
+Despite being constantly in motion, Joan worked tirelessly on behalf of charities that were close to her heart: God’s Love We Deliver, Guide Dogs for the Blind and The American Foundation for Suicide Prevention.
+She also dedicated herself as a longtime spokesperson for both the Cystic Fibrosis Foundation and the National Osteoporosis Foundation.